List of US top 10 NGOs

-There are over 1.5 million Non Governmental Organizations currently operating in United States.
-These NGOs are working on a number of social causes including women rights, children education, healthcare, child abuse, animal rights and many other issues.
+There are over 1.5 million Non-Governmental Organizations currently operating in the United States.
+These NGOs are working on a number of social causes including women’s rights, children’s education, healthcare, child abuse, animal rights, and many other issues.
 Some of the NGOs are working locally while there are many which are serving many underdeveloped countries such as Transparent Hands Foundation which funds the surgeries of poor people living in underprivileged areas.
-List of Top 10 Non Governmental Organizations in USA.
+List of Top 10 Non Governmental Organizations in the USA.

 Below are some of the most prominent NGOs in USA which are serving the population at large:

-List of Top 10 Non Governmental Organizations in USA
+List of Top 10 Non Governmental Organizations in the USA

 Committed to Provide Free Surgeries to Those Who Cannot Afford

-Transparent Hands is in first position in our List of Top 10 Non Governmental Organizations in USA.
-Transparent Hands is a non-profit organization which is tackling this major healthcare issue of Pakistan with the help of fundraising through its unique Crowdfunding platform.
+Transparent Hands is in the first position in our List of Top 10 Non-Governmental Organizations in the USA.
+Transparent Hands is a non-profit organization that is tackling this major healthcare issue of Pakistan with the help of fundraising through its unique Crowdfunding platform.

-Our user friendly online fundraising work as follows:
+Our user-friendly online fundraising work is as follows:

 - Choose the patient whose surgery you want to fund.